Correlation Between W R and White Mountains

 Pair Corralation between W R and White Mountains

-Assuming the 90 days trading horizon W R Berkley is expected to under-perform the White Mountains.
-But the preferred stock apears to be less risky and, when comparing its historical volatility, W R Berkley is 1.41 times less risky than White Mountains.
-The preferred stock trades about -0.36 of its potential returns per unit of risk.
-The White Mountains Insurance is currently generating about 0.02 of returns per unit of risk over similar time horizon.
-If you would invest 177,011 in White Mountains Insurance on February 1, 2024 and sell it today you would earn a total of 803.00 from holding White Mountains Insurance or generate 0.45% return on investment over 90 days.
+Assuming the 90 days trading horizon W R Berkley is expected to generate 0.42 times more return on investment than White Mountains.
+However, W R Berkley is 2.39 times less risky than White Mountains.
+It trades about 0.2 of its potential returns per unit of risk.
+White Mountains Insurance is currently generating about 0.0 per unit of risk.
+If you would invest 2,130 in W R Berkley on May 6, 2025 and sell it today you would earn a total of 126.00 from holding W R Berkley or generate 5.92% return on investment over 90 days.

 Time Period3 Months [change]